mapuya19/rent-splitter/src/__tests__/README.md

 - **Browser APIs**: Clipboard, location, and alert are mocked in component tests
 - **Next.js router**: Navigation functions are mocked where needed
+- **Fetch API**: Global fetch is mocked for chatbot API tests
-- **External dependencies**: All external services are mocked
+- **External APIs**: OpenRouter API calls are mocked with realistic responses
+- **Next.js server components**: NextRequest and NextResponse are mocked for API route tests
-- **No API mocking**: The application uses URL-based sharing (no API endpoints), so no API mocking is needed
+- **URL-based sharing**: The application uses URL-based sharing (no database), but API mocking is used for chatbot functionality

 ## Testing Approach

 ### URL-Based Sharing
 The application uses URL-based sharing with compressed data:
 - All calculation data is encoded in URL parameters
-- No database or API endpoints required
+- No database required for sharing
 - Data is compressed using Base64 encoding and custom compression strategies
 - Tests verify compression reduces URL length while maintaining data integrity

+### Chatbot Testing
+The chatbot feature is thoroughly tested:
+- **API integration**: Tests mock the OpenRouter API to verify proper request formatting
+- **Data extraction**: Tests verify structured data is correctly extracted from natural language
+- **Autofill functionality**: Tests verify extracted data correctly populates forms
+- **Fallback behavior**: Tests verify rules-based fallback when API is unavailable
+- **Error scenarios**: Tests cover network errors, API failures, and invalid responses
+- **Conversation flow**: Tests verify proper handling of multi-turn conversations

 ### Test Isolation
 - Each test is independent and doesn't affect others